z4-box/bedrock/docs/content-cards.rst

     be used for all of them.
 You'd need to do something like ``if locale.startswith('en-'):`` then use ``en-US`` in the function call.

+    Alternately you could just wrap the section of the template using cards to be optional in an ``{% if page_content_cards %}`` statement, and that way it will not show the section at all if the dict is empty if there are no cards for that page and locale combination.

 Add to the Template
 -------------------